What We’re Cooking This Weekend: Vegan Scallops Over Mushroom Risotto

 - In a large pot, bring your veggie stock to a boil and then down to a gentle simmer.
 Keep it slightly simmering to keep your veggie stock hot.

 - Cut the stems of your mushrooms into 1-inch thick medallions.
 Save the mushroom tops, we’ll be using it for the risotto.
 In a large bowl, combine your boiling water and rice wine vinegar.
 Add your king oyster mushroom medallions into the water, vinegar mixture.
 You can use another bowl to put on top of it to make sure it’s all submerged.
 Let is soak for 20-30 minutes while you cook the risotto.

 - To cook the risotto, in a medium-sized saucepan, heat up some olive oil over medium heat.
-While oil is heating up, slice the mushroom tops and set aside.
+While oil is heating up, slice the mushroom tops and set them aside.

 - Once the oil is hot, add in your mushroom tops and cook for 2-3 minutes or until it starts to brown.
 Once mushrooms are slightly browned, add in your chopped shallots and minced garlic and cook while stirring for another 2-3 minutes until shallots become translucent.